Chocolate mochi is coming your way!

 - In a mixing bowl, whisk together the glutinous rice flour, sugar, cacao powder, water, coconut milk, and vanilla.
 The mixture will be liquid but will thicken once cooked.
 Transfer to a glass or ceramic bowl/dish.

-- Steam for about 20 minutes.
-To steam, I recommend you fill a large pot with about 2 cups of water, then place a metal basket inside the pot and place your bowl on it.
+- Steam for about 20 minutes, stirring halfway through steaming using a rubber spatula.
+To steam, I recommend filling a large pot with about 2 cups of water, then placing a metal basket inside the pot and placing your bowl on it.
 Cover with a lid wrapped with a kitchen towel (to prevent water from dropping into the mochi dough).
+You can also use a bamboo basket steamer.

 - To assemble: place the balls of ganache in the freezer for about 10 minutes.
-Dust your working surface with cornstarch.
-Scoop out about 1,5 tbsp of mochi dough and place on the cornstarch surface.
-Slightly flatten into a round and dust with more cornstarch so it's not too sticky.
+Dust your working surface with cornstarch or cacao powder.
+Roll out the mochi dough between two layers of plastic wrap into a 1/2-inch thickness.
+Using a cookie cutter, cut 2.5-inch rounds of the dough.
+If the dough is too sticky, dust it with more cornstarch or cacao powder.

 - You can enjoy mochi straight from the refrigerator or leave it out for 5-10 minutes before eating.
 Mochi is best eaten the same day but will keep for up to 2 days in the refrigerator.